Version Publication

 Section titled “Audit trail”Every operator publication action appends a row to the

-WorldAuthoringAudit record family (per
+WorldAuthoringAudit record family.
+The

 discriminator introduced for publication is: